 The work performed by the machine for the physician or other QHP is assistive when the machine detects clinically relevant data without analysis or generated conclusions.
 Requires physician or other QHP interpretation and report.

-The work performed by the machine for the physician or other QHP is augmentative when the machine analyzes and/or quantifies data in a clinically meaningful way.
+The work performed by the machine for the physician or other QHP is augmentative when the machine analyzes and/or quantifies data to yield clinically meaningful output.
 Requires physician or other QHP interpretation and report.

 The work performed by the machine for the physician or other QHP is autonomous when the machine automatically interprets data and independently generates clinically meaningful conclusions without concurrent physician or other QHP involvement.
 Autonomous medical services and procedures include interrogating and analyzing data.
 The work of the algorithm may or may not include acquisition, preparation, and/or transmission of data.
 The clinically meaningful conclusion may be a characterization of data (e.g., likelihood of pathophysiology) to be used to establish a diagnosis or to implement a therapeutic intervention.
 There are three levels of autonomous AI medical services and procedures with varying physician or other QHP professional involvement:

 Level I—The autonomous AI draws conclusions and offers diagnosis and/or management options, which are contestable and require physician or other QHP action to implement.

 Level II— The autonomous AI draws conclusions and initiates diagnosis and/or management options with alert/opportunity for override, which may require physician or other QHP action to implement.

-Level III— The autonomous AI draws conclusions and initiates management, which require physician or other QHP action to contest.
+Level III— The autonomous AI draws conclusions and initiates management, which require physician or other QHP initiative to contest.